square/maker/src/components/Icon/README.md

 # Icon

 Use Icon to render icons defined in the Theme.
-Maker provides these built-in icons: critical, warning, success, info, chevronLeft, chevronRight, chevronUp, and chevronUp.
+Maker provides these built-in icons: error, warning, success, info, chevronLeft, chevronRight, chevronUp, and chevronUp.
 The first 4 are used within [Notice](#/Notice). chevronLeft and chevronRight are used within [Calendar](#/Calendar). chevronDown is used within [Select](#/Select).

 ```vue
 <template>